 MATMATA. (pop 1500)

 From above, the troglodytic pit homes that have made Matmata famous, look like bomb craters.
 Home to only about 20-25 families in Matmata now, the ingenious dwellings only come into focus up close and are a testament to humankind’s urge to domesticate, even somewhere as inhospitable as here.
 There are possibly 700 troglodyte homes in the area and many are still occupied.
-They are totally excavated by hand – a big round pit 12-17m deep is dug and rooms created in caves around the perimeter.
-They offer year-around climate control: in the 40-45°C summer heat, they are 20-25° and the winter are warm.
+They are totally excavated by hand – a big round pit 12-17m deep is dug and rooms are created in caves around the perimeter.
+They offer year-round climate control: in the 40-45°C summer heat, they are 20-25° and the winter is warm.

 More recently, the town has drawn its fame from playing the home planet of Luke Skywalker in Star Wars.